-While you might think of CBD being a mild therapeutic, it can offer significant help for patients living with arthritis.
+While you might think of CBD being a mild therapeutic, it may offer significant help for patients living with arthritis.

 CBD use has risen in the last few years, not least because more and more people are discovering the impressive health benefits of this natural compound.
-Here’s how CBD oil can help you manage your arthritis.
+Here’s how CBD oil may possibly help you manage your arthritis.

 The main symptom of arthritis is inflammation.
 Inflammation can lead to redness, heat, pain, and reduced range of motion.
 For patients with arthritis, this inflammation occurs in the joints and is degenerative, meaning that it worsens with age.

-Luckily, CBD oil has demonstrated a strong ability to reduce inflammation, which is great news for those living with arthritis.
+Luckily, CBD oil has demonstrated a possible ability to reduce inflammation, which is great news for those living with arthritis.

-CBD’s strong anti-inflammatory effects have been shown in numerous studies where the cannabinoid has been able to reduce inflammation in inflammatory conditions including inflammatory bowel disease, skin inflammation, and neurodegenerative diseases.
+CBD’s possible anti-inflammatory effects have been shown in numerous studies where the cannabinoid has been able to reduce inflammation in inflammatory conditions including inflammatory bowel disease, skin inflammation, and neurodegenerative diseases.

-You can be sure of CBD’s anti-inflammatory effects because of how it interacts with certain receptors in your body.
+CBD’s possible anti-inflammatory effect is because of how it interacts with certain receptors in your body.
 Research tells us that CBD is able to activate receptors that suppress inflammation and is also able to stop the effects of pro-inflammatory factors that contribute to inflammation occurring.

 Another symptom that is common among patients with arthritis is pain.
 As inflammation occurs in your joints and your nerves and muscles become pushed upon, pain is a regular occurrence.
 For patients with osteoarthritis, inflammation leads to the degradation of the cartilage around the joints, leaving bones to grind on bones when the joint moves, which can be especially painful.

 Understandably, for patients with painful and movement-limiting arthritis symptoms, getting a good night’s sleep can be difficult.
-But CBD could help you improve your sleep quality.
+But CBD may help you improve your sleep quality.

 How does CBD oil help arthritis?

-So, we know that CBD oil can target certain aspects of arthritis, but has it actually been tested on arthritis patients?
-The answer is yes, and with impressive results.
+So, we know that CBD oil may target certain aspects of arthritis, but has it actually been tested on arthritis patients?
+The answer is yes, and with impressive, although inconclusive results.

 CBD oil in arthritis research